-A valve located at the helm controls your windshield washer.
-Water may be sprayed on the windshield, by opening this valve with the Freshwater System pressurized.
-To pressurize, locate the freshwater switch on your boat's DC panel, and place it in the "on" position.
+A valve located at the helm station controls your windshield washer.
+Water may be sprayed on the windshield by opening this valve with the freshwater system pressurized.
+To pressurize, place the freshwater switch on the DC panel in the "on" position.